 First Nations Justice

-Access to justice for First Nations people is central to our work at Redfern Legal Centre (RLC).
+The commitment of the First Nations Justice Practice to improving access to justice for First Nations people is central to our work at Redfern Legal Centre.

 On this page